WuYuntaoTheGreat/jcs-middleware/README.md

      compress       Uglify the output, all of them. force          Force compile every time.
-     staticRoot     The root directory of the static files. urlBase        The base url prefix, which should point to <staticRoot>
+     staticRoot     The root directory of the static files.

 **Coffee-script options:**